 1. THE END OF ONE

-Mrs. Carveth, participating in various photography communities on the internet and off, observed that photo edits of hers she likes are rarely the ones viewers like.
+Mrs. Carveth, participating in photography communities on the internet and off, in shows, observed that photo edits of hers she likes are rarely the ones viewers like.
 Variations Photography was started to supply multiple versions made from one capture.

 Here’s one she likes a lot more than you did

 And the reverse.
-You liked this way more than she did.
+You like this way more than she did.

 Processing photography is easy and Carveth, indulgent.

-Photography and photo art are the only art forms that have no expertise consensus, although if you scroll through the billions of instructional articles and videos, every instructor speaks as if there is an established literature somewhere that translates opinion into definition.
+Photography and photo art seem to be the only art forms that have no expert consensus, although if you scroll through the billions of instructional articles, magazines, and videos, every online tutorial presents as if there is a recognized literature (somewhere) with objective guidelines defining bad, good, and better photography.

-There existed until recently an elite group of superior, revered photographers.
-No more, because of technology produced at lightning speed over a tiny number of years, and promoted by social media.
+There existed until recently an elite group of renowned photographers.
+No more, because of the technology produced at lightning speed over a tiny number of years, and shared on social media.

 The programs for image editing, available to anyone interested, pretty much made everyone a photographer.
 Can’t say the same about Gaugain.

-The advancement in photography technology seems supernatural, it’s made everyone’s photography professional.
+The advancement in photography technology has made anyone who’s interested more skilled than they know.
 Sell your photography.

-Photography (machinery with buttons, taps and clicks to color and lighten) doesn’t require talent.
-Care.
-Attention.
-Interest
+Good photography (machinery with buttons, taps and clicks to color and lighten) doesn’t require talent, only interest, care, and attention.

 Why did the painter’s aim, producing one finished picture, become the aim for photographers?

 Carveth tries to imagine “Guernica” as one of many finished variation Guernicas that Picasso filed away or deleted.

 Choose one, toss the rest into a “delete” file?
 No way.

 2. MORE OF THE SAME

-Anyone who understands why there’s only one renowned Mona Lisa understands the difference between painting and photography.
+Anyone who understands why there’s only one renowned Mona Lisa understands a difference between painting and photography.